ejnguyen1/cse15L-lab-report/week1-lab-report.md

  ## Connect to your remote server through your UCSD CSE15L account
   - Open a terminal in VScode by clicking "Terminal" -> "New Terminal" in the tool bar.
-  - In the terminal, type the following command:
+  - In the terminal, copy and paste the following command:
   ```
   ssh cs15lwi23zz@ieng6.ucsd.edu
   ```